GenesisFR/MetroLastLightConfigEditor/README.md

-# Metro 2033 Config Editor
+# Metro: Last Light Config Editor

 ## Description

-This is a config editor for the classic Steam version of Metro 2033 (not Redux).
+This is a config editor for the classic Steam version of Metro: Last Light (not Redux).
 It allows you to edit most game settings as well as some hidden settings (such as FOV, cheats or windowed mode) without running the game.
 It was made in C# using .NET 4.6.2 and Visual Studio 2017.
 You may need to install the Microsoft [.NET Framework 4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53344) to make it work.